-To ask EY questions about the accounts, you should first contact them to make arrangements to do this.
+If you want to ask EY questions about the accounts, then you should first contact them to make arrangements to do this.
 You can do this by post to:

 Ernst & Young LLP,

-Objections to the accounts can be made on the grounds that an item in the accounts is unlawful, that there has been a failure to bring a sum into account, or a loss or deficiency has been caused by wilful misconduct on which the auditor can take action, or make a report in the public interest under paragraph 1, Schedule 7 of S24 the Local Audit and Accountability Act 2014.
+You can object to the accounts on the grounds that an item in the accounts is unlawful, that there has been a failure to bring a sum into account, or a loss or deficiency has been caused by wilful misconduct on which the auditor can take action, or you can make a report in the public interest under paragraph 1, Schedule 7 of S24 the Local Audit and Accountability Act 2014.

-If you decide to object, you must send a written notice of the proposed objection and its grounds to the auditors and a copy of that notice must also be sent to the executive director of resources at the Civic Offices.
+If you decide to object, you must send a written notice of the proposed objection and its grounds to the auditors, and a copy of that notice must also be sent to the executive director of resources at RBC civic offices.